Exact controllability to nonnegative trajectory for a chemotaxis system: Introduction and the main results

 Obviously, our system (\ref{1.2}) is a nonlinear coupled parabolic system.
 The usual way to establish the controllability of a nonlinear system is to prove the controllability of the associated linearized system combined with the fixed point technique.
 The key point here is that one needs to establish the suitable observability inequality for the associated adjoint system (see (\ref{1.9})).
 To achieve this goal, we shall employ a similar method as the one used in \cite{guerrero} to derive a new global Carleman estimate for general coupled parabolic equations.
 The main difficulty is the coefficients of the first order coupling terms involving the solutions of the free system (\ref{1.5}), which depend on both time and space variables.
 Hence, it is technically more complicated and difficult to deal with this problem.
 Moreover, in order to establish the Carleman estimate for the adjoint system, we require that the coupling coefficients belong to $W^{2,1}_\infty(Q)$.
 Accordingly, another key point of the proof is to show the global existence of nonnegative solution for system (\ref{1.5}), and to establish the suitable regularity for the solutions, which has an independent interest even as a pure PDE problem.
 The main idea for obtaining the regularity of the solutions is to use the temporal derivatives of the solution to recover the spatial derivatives, since the information of the spatial derivatives of the solution is unknown on the boundary.
 At last, in order to ensure the application of the fixed point argument, we need to improve the regularity of the control, and the technique used to solve this problem is adapted from \cite{barbu2}.
 Certainly, the existence of first-order coupling terms also makes the proof of this problem more complicated.

 The rest of this paper is organized as follows.
 In Section 2, we investigate the global existence of solutions for system (\ref{1.5}).
 Section 3 is devoted to showing the null controllability of the linearized system.
-Then Theorems \ref{t4} and \ref{t5} are proved in Section 4.
+Then Theorem \ref{t4} is proved in Section 4.